LoanPig

 Who is LoanPig?

 LoanPig is a UK-based direct lender of short-term loans.
 In addition to being a direct lender, LoanPig also offer a credit broking service.
-Their website explains that if they’re unable to approve your application, they will do their best to match you with a suitable lender, based on the details you’ve provided.
+Their website explains that if they’re unable to approve your application, they aim to match you with a lender based on the details you’ve provided.

 Is LoanPig regulated?